Poetry of Mao Zedong: Changsha (1925)

 And thus the speeding boats we did tame?

 Orange Island is an island in the middle of Xiang River, in Changsha, the capital of Hunan province.
 Mao attended Hunan First Normal University around 1912–1917.

 Yellow Crane Tower (1927)

 Yellow Crane Tower, a building at the bank of Yangtze River in Wuhan, is very famous in Chinese history and literary tradition.
 It is one of the Four Great Towers of China.
-Its fame mainly comes from a poem written by Cui Hao in early Tang Dynasty, part of which is:
+Its fame mainly comes from one of 300 poems produced in an anthology by Cui Hao in the early Tang dynasty, which goes as follows: